-14.2 System Safety
+13.2 System Safety

-The safety of our products is an important consideration in the quality and reliability.
-We manage the safety implications of our products throughout the entire product life cycle, where safety is assessed and managed from the start at the design stage - this is also known as "system safety".
+Ensuring safe product design is an important consideration prior to achieving product quality and reliability.
+We assess and manage the safety implications of our products to achieve acceptable risks, throughout the entire product life cycle, from the start at the design stage - this is essentially "System Safety".

-ST Engineering started implementing system safety in our products and services in the 1990s and has since been actively promoting System Safety in Singapore.
+ST Engineering started implementing system safety practices in the 1990s and has since been actively promoting System Safety in Singapore.
 Its subsidiary company, ST Kinetics was the first Singapore Corporate Member of the International System Safety Society in 2002.
 The International System Safety Society (Singapore Chapter) was formed in 2003 with the efforts of many of our employees and our customers.
-Now, all the four business sectors proactively identify areas for improvement and implement new initiatives to promote system safety.
+Our employees actively share and participate in the international conferences and local sharing to exchange idea and learn.

-The System Safety sub-committee under the Environment, Health and Safety (EHS) Committee is charged to ensure the continuation of system safety excellence throughout the group, and to keep up-to-date with design safety and system safety international standards.
-It develops annual work plans and targets, which are reviewed and approved by the EHS Committee.
-Performance against plans and targets are reported and discussed at periodic EHS Committee meetings.
+The System Safety Sub-Committee under the Environment, Health and Safety (EHS) Committee is charged to ensure the continuation of system safety excellence throughout the group, and to keep up-to-date with design safety and system safety international standards.
+Its annual work plans and targets are reviewed and approved by the EHS Committee and performance are reported and discussed at periodic EHS Committee meetings.
+Under the System Safety Sub-Committee, all the four business sectors proactively identify areas for improvement and implement new initiatives to promote system safety.